mikonprog/hackerrank/README.md

 |       2       |    13902143    |  12000  |
 ```

-Use this data as input to test the application through the exposed APIs.
+Use this data as input to test the application through the exposed APIs

 ## Running the application